iiasa/Condor_run_R/condor.md

 SLOT_TYPE_2_PARTITIONABLE = True
 ```
 These lines can be included in the `condor_config.local` file of an execute host.
 More complex setups that use `ENFORCE_CPU_AFFINITY = TRUE` and `SLOT?_CPU_AFFINITY` can be configured to limit slots to [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access) nodes or separate out the primary threads of each core from the secondary threads so as to postpone on-core thread contention until over half are occupied.
 The OS scheduler should be smart about this, but particularly Windows can make a mess out of certain workloads: the bother of setting up and testing a custom affinity configuration might be worthwhile.

-## POSIX commands for Windows execute hosts
-The default values for [`BAT_TEMPLATE`](configuring.md##bat_template) and [`SEED_BAT_TEMPLATE`](configuring.md##seed_bat_template) use [POSIX](https://en.wikipedia.org/wiki/POSIX) commands that are by default **not** available on Windows.
-For example batch/shell script that launches a job should contains a [touch](https://linux.die.net/man/1/touch) to update the timestamp of the bundle to the current time.
-This ensures that that a bundle will not be deleted as long as jobs continue to get scheduled from it.
-This batch/shell script is generated from the [`BAT_TEMPLATE`](configuring.md##bat_template) whose default value includes an invocation of `touch`.

-Make the needed POSIX commands available on your Windows execute hosts by installing any of many sets of POSIX utilities and adding them to the system `PATH` environment variable.
-When you have GAMS installed on an execute host, you already have an adequete set of [POSIX utilities](https://www.gams.com/latest/docs/T_POSIX.html) available in the `gbin` subdirectory of the GAMS installation: add that directory to the system `PATH`.